 In partnership with Engineers Without Borders (EWB), RCM implements specific, sustainable projects that improve infrastructure, health and education for rural communities in the highlands of Guatemala.

-In 2014, RCM and EWB constructed a roughing filter for the municipality of Joyabaj, Guatemala, to improve the water quality for its 25,000 residents.
+Looking back, in 2014 RCM and EWB constructed a roughing filter for the municipality of Joyabaj, Guatemala, to improve the water quality for its 25,000 residents.
 Rotarians traveled to see the project first-hand – RCM has since made the Guatemala trip an annual tradition, with opportunities for members to participate directly in the implementation of projects.

 RCM and EWB work collaboratively with Guatemalan communities to seek sustainable projects with the greatest impact.
 Often these projects are supported by grants from Rotary International, other Rotary clubs, and individuals and foundations that recognize RCM’s persistence in making a difference.